A SHORT HISTORY OF WEAPONS

 In the early 17th century firearms were either matchlocks or wheel locks.
 A matchlock held a slow-burning match, which was touched to the powder when the trigger was pulled.
 With a wheel lock, a metal wheel spun against iron pyrites making sparks.
 During the 17th century, both of these were gradually replaced by the flintlock which worked by hitting a piece of flint and steel making sparks.
 Furthermore, in the early 17th century the cartridge was invented.
 The musket ball was placed in a container, which held the right amount of gunpowder to fire it.
 The soldier no longer had to measure powder from a powder horn into his gun.

 Apart from artillery there were two branches of an army.
-The cavalry were usually armed with wheelock pistols and sabers.
+The cavalry was usually armed with wheel lock pistols and sabers.
 They were protected by back plates, breastplates, and helmets.
 The infantry consisted of men armed with muskets and those armed with pikes.
 A musket took a long time to reload and the soldiers were very vulnerable while they did so.
 Therefore they were protected by men with pikes (a weapon like a long spear).
-In theory there were two musketeers to each pike man.
-The pike men usually had a steel helmet but musketeers did not usually wear armor.
+In theory, there were two musketeers to each pikeman.
+The pikemen usually had a steel helmet but musketeers did not usually wear armor.

 About 1680 the bayonet was invented.
 With bayonet fixed a musket could be used as a weapon even if it had been fired and was not reloaded.
 The bayonet did away with the need for pikemen.
 The English army began using grenades in 1677.
 An early grenade was simply a hollow metal ball filled with gunpowder and with a fuse.
 There were no fundamental changes to weapons in the 18th century but artillery became lighter and more mobile.